seanf316/PC-Haven/TESTING.md

 **Acceptance Criteria**

 - Homepage is created and is responsive on all devices
-- User can easily identify what the site is about based off the landing page
+- Users can easily identify what the site is about based on the landing page

 Functional testing was carried out on the Homepage, this included all links/buttons on the Homepage.
 The Homepage is fully responsive see Feature images and Mobile gifs in [README.md](README.md)